luke-mckeever/Cyber_Vault/Tooling/Capa.md

 💡 Use **Capa Explorer for IDA Pro** for interactive analysis 📜
 💡 Combine with **Ghidra plugin** for seamless integration 🔄
 💡 Write **custom rules** to detect organization-specific threats 🛡️

 ---

+## 📤 Upload JSON Output to Capa Explorer 🌐
+Once you've generated the JSON output, you can analyze it using [Capa Explorer Web](https://mandiant.github.io/capa/explorer/#/).
+Simply navigate to the site and upload your JSON file for a **visual breakdown** of detected capabilities! 🚀📊

+---